-Clean the device with a soft cloth dampened with isopropyl alcohol.
+Clean the device with a soft cloth dampened with isopropyl alcohol or a mild detergent.
 Do not pour or spray any liquids onto the device, and do not allow any liquid to enter any openings in the device.
 Allow the device to dry thoroughly before reusing.